 Institutional Animal Care and Use Committee Document for Working with Animals: For guidance on what meets the requirements for the care and use of agricultural animals in research and teaching please see here.
-If your project involves vertebrate animals and you do not have access to an Institutional Animal Care and Use Committee (IACUC), please complete the Animal Care Plan Questionnaire, which will be used to evaluate whether review and approval or exemption from an Institutional Animal Care and Use Committee (IACUC) is needed to complete your project.

-If your proposal involves vertebrae animals, you must provide documentation from the Host Institution Institutional Animal Care and Use Committee (IACUC) demonstrating you have received approval or exemption for your project or at a minimum you have submitted your protocol for review by your IACUC.
-An IACUC is not required to be in place before the proposal submission, but if selected for funding, documentation of IACUC approval must be complete before the subaward agreement will be executed.
+If your proposal involves vertebrae animals, you must provide documentation from the Host Institution's Institutional Animal Care and Use Committee (IACUC) demonstrating you have received approval or exemption for your project or at a minimum you have submitted your protocol for review by your IACUC.
+A complete IACUC approval is not required by the proposal submission, but if selected for funding, documentation of IACUC approval must be complete before the subaward agreement will be executed.